Yggras/dnd-builder/.opencode/brain/Class-and-Spells-Builder-UX-Decisions.md

 - Detail copy should be rules-first rather than beginner-explanation-first.
 - Do not include a beginner-explanation section in the first pass.
 - Class selection should happen from the detail bottom sheet, not directly from the compact card.
-- Changing an already selected class to another class should require an impact confirmation if subclass, feature, or spell selections may be cleared or invalidated.
 - The bottom-sheet header should emphasize class name plus badges.
 - The first content section after the header should be `Rules Snapshot`.
 - Source/edition/support warnings should appear only when relevant.
 - Missing structured metadata should appear inline as `Unknown` or `Not structured yet`.
-- Impact preview should appear only when replacing or changing an existing class, not for the first class selection.
-- If the detail sheet is opened for an already selected class, the primary actions should change to selected-state actions such as `Change Class`, `Remove`, or `Close` instead of showing the normal `Choose this class` CTA.
+- If the detail sheet is opened for an already selected class, the primary actions should change to selected-state actions such as `Remove` or `Close` instead of showing the normal `Choose this class` CTA.
 - On mobile, the bottom sheet should be large, roughly 80-90% height, with internal scrolling.

 Expected class-detail header: